 They are normally available within a few days of you calling and are the preferred way of getting to see a doctor, as they are able to spend more time with you.

 If you feel you have a condition that needs urgent attention and need to see a doctor the same day, we operate a triage system.
-Please ring the surgery and the receptionist will ask for a brief description of your symptoms which will enable the Doctor to prioritise calls.
-A GP will then call you back.
+Please ring the surgery and the receptionist will ask for a brief description of your symptoms which will enable the Doctor or Paramedic to prioritise calls.
+A GP or Paramedic will then call you back.
 They will talk to you about the problem you are having and decide with you the most appropriate course of action.
 This may mean coming to the surgery to see a GP or nurse, using some medication you already have at home or collecting a prescription from us or the chemist.
 In some cases they may ask you to provide a sample or attend the surgery for a blood test.
 Urgent appointments cannot be booked online.

 We respectfully ask that you consider carefully whether your problem is urgent.

 Doctors are available for telephone advice after their surgeries.
 If you would like a Doctor to ring you after their surgery, please telephone the surgery and leave your contact details with the receptionist.
-If the Doctor is unable to call back the same day, they will do so the following day.

 At other times they may be busy and interruptions during surgery are upsetting for both doctors and patients.
 For this reason, staff have been asked not to disturb consultations with non-urgent telephone calls.